GSA-TTS/identity-dev-docs/_pages/security-events.md

   The type header will be set to **secevent+jwt**

 * **kid** (string)
-  The kid header provides a hint indicating which key was used to sign the JWT
+  The kid header provides a hint indicating which key was used to sign the JWT.
+The keys are listed in the [Certificates Endpoint](/oidc/certificates/).

 #### JWT Claims